Michael Hutchence: Later career

 Hutchence and INXS faced reduced commercial success with Full Moon, Dirty Hearts, especially in the US.
 The band took time off to rest and be with their families, while Hutchence remained in the public eye through his romances.
 He commenced work on a self-titled solo album in the mid-1990s.
-After a period of inactivity and releases that received lukewarm reviews, INXS recorded the band's 10th official album, Elegantly Wasted, in 1996.
+INXS recorded the band's 10th official album, Elegantly Wasted, in 1997.

 Artistry

 Hutchence was a baritone.
 His vocal range spanned from the bass B1 to the high tenor F#5.
 In 2013, News.com.au ranked Hutchence fourth in a list of the 15 greatest Australian singers of all time.
 Billboard described Hutchence as "charismatic" with a "seductive purr and [a] lithe, magnetic stage presence".
 Paul Donoughue, of Australia's ABC, wrote that Hutchence had "a phenomenal voice — moody, sexual, and dynamic, able to shift effortlessly from fragile to cocksure".
 Reviewing an INXS concert, Dave Simpson of The Guardian wrote that "Watching Hutchence, hair flailing, crotch thrusting, a mischievous smile forever creeping across his leathery face, I realised that here was a man born to be onstage, living and loving every minute, an explosion of sexual energy."
 Hutchence biographer Toby Creswell asserted that "Hutchence was, without question, one of the truly great frontmen — he expressed the music in a dynamic way that few others could."